Mercedes-Benz C-Class (W206): Powertrain

-The smallest available petrol engine is the 1.5 liter M264 engine offered in the C 180 model (rated power 125 kW), and in the C 200 model (rated power 150 kW).
-The C 300 model is powered by a 2.0 liter M254 petrol engine rated 190 kW.
+The smallest available petrol engine is the 1.5-litre M264 engine offered in the C 180 model (rated power 125 kW), and in the C 200 model (rated power 150 kW).
+The C 300 model is powered by a 2.0-litre M254 petrol engine rated 190 kW.
 The M254 is equipped with a twin-scroll "segmented" turbocharger featuring an overboost function that allows it to produce an additional 26 kW for up to 30 seconds, as well as a 48V electric supercharger that provides assist at low engine speeds.

 Daimler initially offers two Diesel models, the C 220d, and the C 300d.
 Both models are powered by the same 1992 cm3 OM654 engine, rated 147 kW in the C 220d, and 195 kW in the C 300d.
 Compared with the preceding Diesel engine, the OM654 has a new crankshaft that increases the stroke to 94.3 millimeters, and a water-cooled, variable turbine geometry turbocharger.
 In July 2021, the C 200d was introduced with a detuned version of the above engine, now producing 120 kW of power and 380 Nm of torque.

 Daimler has announced that it will be offering a plug-in hybrid model with a petrol engine, the C 300e, as well as a plug-in hybrid model with a diesel engine, the C 300de.
-The "4MATIC" all-wheel drive system will be offered as a factory option on both the C 300e and C 300de types.
+The mainline C-class 4Matic models and AMG C43 continue to use permanent AWD with an open double-planetary type center differential.
+The two axles are linked by a pre-loaded two plate clutch with a locking action of 50nM.
+Two versions of Magna's Trumax open center differential transfer case are used.
+The non-AMG models use the version geared for a 45/55 front-to-rear torque split.
+AMG C43 models are offered with the more rear-biased AMG-Performance Permanent AWD, which uses a center differential geared for a 31/69 front-to-rear torque split.
+The AMG C63 uses the AMG-Performance 4Matic+ AWD.
+This system replaces the open center differential with an electronically controlled multi-disc clutch which enables stepless coupling of the front axle to the drivetrain.
+The rear axle is permanently driven.
+Drive torque distribution to the front axle is infinitely variable throughout the range of between 0 and 50% of total gearbox output torque.
 The plug-in hybrid models are supposed to have an all-electric range of 100 kilometres.